AdobeDocs/target-learn.en/help/experiences/form-based-composer-feature-video-use.md

 doc-type: use
 ---

-# Use the Form-Based Experience Composer in Adobe Target{#use-the-form-based-experience-composer-in-adobe-target}
+# Use the Form-Based Experience Composer in Adobe Target

 >[!VIDEO](https://video.tv.adobe.com/v/17390/?quality=12)